 B Lymphocyte Development

-We each have a huge repertoire of B Cells - hundreds of thousands of them, each with specific receptors for only one antigen.
-So how is that possible when our human genome has only about 20-25,000 protein-coding genes, and yet we have hundreds of thousands of different receptor specificities?
-The answer is that during B Cell development in the bone marrow, a process known as gene recombination occurs to form that variable region.
+We each have a vast repertoire of B cells—hundreds of thousands, each with specific receptors for only one antigen.
+So how is that possible when our human genome has only about 20–25,000 protein-coding genes, and yet we have hundreds of thousands of different receptor specificities?
+The answer is that during B cell development in the bone marrow, a process known as gene recombination occurs to form that variable region.

 The image to the right shows a very simplified version of this process.
 The first line represents the original genome of the variable coding region (known as the "germline") - there are three types of genes: v, d, and j.
-In actuality, there are 46 v genes, 24 d genes, and 6 j genes.
+There are 46 v genes, 24 d genes, and 6 j genes.
 One of each is chosen randomly by an enzyme known as Recombinase Activating Gene (RAG), and then they are combined to form a unique structure.
-So as you can see, this can lead to many different possibilities.
+So, as you can see, this can lead to many possibilities.
 Additionally, another enzyme known as Terminal Deoxynucleotidyl Transferase (TdT) sometimes brings in another nucleotide, leading to yet other possible unique products.
-When combined with the light chains (the variable portions of the light chains undergo similar recombination), it leads to approximately 1.6 million possibilities - thus, the diversity!
+Combined with the light chains (the variable portions of the light chains undergo similar recombination), it leads to approximately 1.6 million possibilities - thus, the diversity!

 The black portion represents the constant genes.
-These are not recombined but remain as originally coded.
+These are not recombined but remain as initially coded.

 Not all B cells that begin development successfully develop into mature B cells.
 Only B cells that have functional receptors will survive.
 Since gene recombination is a random process, the recombined genes might code for a sequence that will not fold properly to form the correct structure.
 Such a cell will undergo apoptosis in the bone marrow.
-Also, occasionally during maturation, a receptor is formed that recognizes "self antigens."
+Also, occasionally, a receptor that recognizes "self-antigens is formed during maturation."
 This will cause receptor-antigen recognition within the bone marrow, but rather than beginning activation as it would in a lymph node, it triggers cell death through apoptosis.
-This process is called "negative selection" and is one of the mechanisms which help protect the person from developing autoimmunity.
-When fully developed, the B cell, now known as a "naive B cell," will exit the bone marrow and go to the lymph nodes.
-It will remain there or circulate until it is activated by its antigen.
+This process is called "negative selection" and is one of the mechanisms that help protect the person from developing autoimmunity.
+When fully developed, the B cell, known as a "naive B cell," will exit the bone marrow and go to the lymph nodes.
+It will remain there or circulate until its antigen activates it.

 During maturation, other receptors can be synthesized.
-One example is the Ig alpha-Ig beta co-receptor, which is located in close proximity to the immunoglobulin receptor.
+One example is the Ig alpha-Ig beta co-receptor, which is located near the immunoglobulin receptor.
 When activated in the lymph nodes, the Ig alpha-Ig beta co-receptor helps send an intracellular signal to initiate cell division.

 Gene recombination during B cell development (7).